Shakeskeyboarde/wurk/packages/cli/README.md

 [Learn how to create your own custom command plugins!](https://github.com/Shakeskeyboarde/werk/blob/main/packages/cli/README_CUSTOM_COMMANDS.md)

 Werk scans the `package.json` file in your repo root for command plugin package dependencies.
-By default, any package that start with `*/werk-command-`, `werk-command-` or `@werk/command-` will be loaded as a command plugin.
+By default, any packages that start with `*/werk-command-`, `werk-command-` or `@werk/command-` will be loaded as command plugins.

 You can also force command names to resolve to specific packages by mapping the command name to an arbitrary package name in your `package.json` file.